bwire-official/bwirecodes/README.md

 - **LMS for Medical Students**
   Learning platform with admin, affiliate, and student dashboards.
   Role-based access · Custom backend logic

+- **Gas Fee Telegram Bot**
+  A simple Telegram bot (built with BotFather and Node.js) that checks real-time gas fees across selected blockchains and suggests the best time to transact.
+  Focused on cost-efficiency and user convenience.

+- **Quote Fetcher (Rust)**
+  My first Rust project — a CLI tool that fetches and displays random quotes from an API.
+  Built to explore low-level logic and systems programming in Rust.

+...plus a few other tools, tests, and ideas I didn’t mention here — some still cooking, some already running.

 ---